GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### Having a system architect is the most important single step toward conceptual integrity.
+After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
 >
-> ~ *Chris Sacca*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts